conestack/cone.app/docs/source/forms.rst

 ----------

-``cone.app.browser.form.YAMLForm`` is a plumbing behavior for building the form from YAML definitions.
-The above form tile implementation using YAML looks like so.
+``cone.app.browser.form.YAMLForm`` is a plumbing behavior for building the form from YAML files.
+The above form tile implementation using YAML looks
+like:

 .. code-block:: python